Looking back I am not ashamed to say that I was a girl who was a lot more insecure and gullible than I am now.

 Especially when it comes to the nights you used to spend alone.
 How relaxing does it feel to spend it with someone you love?
 You know the feeling, you sit there laughing at this, that, and everything.
 Both of you say nothing and you still look at them and smile.

 So back to those five years ago… it goes quick doesn’t it?

 It was in the year of 2012 that a man, who wasn’t my dad, brothers, or any kind of male relative, held me and lifted me up in the air.
 It’s the time that followed a month afterwards where I was still pulling away from something good.
 But it was in the exact moment that I realised and ran away back to what was right in front of my eyes.

 I realised in that exact moment that everything else I thought just didn’t make sense anymore.
 I told myself that maybe I’m too boring that’s why they’re not really interested.
 I told myself maybe I’m not extrovert enough.
 The biggest question I asked myself was, is this me?

-The truth – I wanted to see what things were like but I didn’t want to be changed or do something that wasn’t me.
+The truth is, I wanted to see what things were like but I didn’t want to change or do something that wasn’t me.

 I wanted to then, just as I do now, to be me.